mrakgr/The-Spiral-Language/readme.md

         else divup num_valid 256, 256
 ```

-As usual, the number 256 is picked off the cuff and probably different problems will have different ideal best values, but for ML purposes I this setting should suffice.
+As usual, the number 256 is picked off the cuff and probably different problems will have different ideal best values, but for ML purposes this setting should suffice for the time being.

 The actual kernel will be explained piece by piece as it is too much to take in at once.